About CSU Extension

 Wherever you live, Extension’s job is to determine what issues, concerns and needs are unique to each community, and offer sound and effective solutions.
 Whether you have a question about health, financial literacy, pasture or livestock management, weeds, pests or gardens, 4-H or youth development, renewable energy, elder or child-care issues, CSU Extension can connect you to the latest, most accurate data.

-For nearly 100 years, Extension has helped people in Colorado find the answers they need—for a healthy home life and successful business.
+For over 100 years, Extension has helped people in Colorado find the answers they need—for a healthy home life and successful business.
 And now with our partners at eXtension.org, everyone with a computer has access to a nation-wide network of professionals who can help answer specific questions and solve distinctive problems.

 There's only one difference between Colorado State University Extension and the University itself: the entire state is our campus.
 Our system of county offices puts Extension resources within easy reach of Colorado's 64 counties.